smige1/alx-zero_day/0x03-git/README.md

-My first work is done
+My first work is completed